 - HHPMC is a wholly owned subsidiary of Hart District Council (HDC).
 Its purpose is to manage residential property owned by the authority. - HHPMC lease residential property from HDC.
-They subsequently offer short term tenancy agreements to key workers and local people at affordable rent. - HHPMC operates independently of HDC.
+HHPMC paid £274k in rent to HDC in financial year 2024/25.
+HHPMC subsequently offer short term tenancy agreements to key workers and local people at affordable rent. - HHPMC operates independently of HDC.
 It has a board of Directors who are responsible for the day-to-day management of the property.